You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Finally, really focus on the task at hand.
 It’s easy to be overwhelmed by everything.
 Focusing on the very next thing, instead of all the things, will make learning to code more manageable.

-If you want to attend a coding bootcamp, you need to be scrappy, flexible, and adaptable.
+If you want to attend a coding bootcamp, you need to be scrappy, flexible, and adaptable (this is the single best way to make a coding bootcamp worth it for you!).
 Take that mindset and apply it to seeing your friends and maintaining a social life.
 You’re going to a coding bootcamp for a very important reason.
 Vicki suggests finding alternate ways to see friends.
 Set up a Skype call or schedule a coffee chat and add your friends to your schedule.

-When you’re enrolled in one of our programs, Vicki reminds students that our Career Coaches are here for you.
+When you’re enrolled in one our Online Software Engineering course, Vicki reminds students that our Career Coaches are here for you.
 Each coach is here to help you holistically.
 “It’s not just about crafting a resume or prepping for an interview.
 “I’d suggest reaching out to your coach to help you to come up with strategies to find that balance,” Vicki says.

 Lastly, don’t forget about your accomplishments and wins.
 Keep track of them in a journal or star them in your schedule.
 You’re doing something great and you should take the time to realize just how far you’ve come.